miroslavpar/PU-WEB-APIs/README.md

 - curl -X DELETE localhost:8080/actors/1 -H "Content-Type: application/json"
 ````

-For the rest Endpoint it's similar with some adjustments in the body request
+For the other rest endpoints it's similar with some adjustments in the body request